singhimat99/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites, Setup, and Installation</h1>
-This guide details the necessary requirements and steps for installing osTicket, an open-source help desk ticketing system.<br />
+This is a guide that details the necessary requirements and steps for installing osTicket, an open-source help desk ticketing system.<br />

 <h2>Environments and Technologies Used</h2>